drhelius/Gearsystem/README.md

 Downloads
 --------
-- Gearsystem 0.1 for Jailbroken iOS: Not yet.
+- Gearsystem 1.0 for Jailbroken iOS: Not yet.
-- Gearsystem 0.1 for Non-Jailbroken iOS: Not yet.
+- Gearsystem 1.0 for Non-Jailbroken iOS: Not yet.
-- Gearsystem 0.1 for Windows: Not yet.
+- Gearsystem 1.0 for Windows: Not yet.
-- Gearsystem 0.1 for Linux: Not yet.
+- Gearsystem 1.0 for Linux: Not yet.

 Features
 --------
-- Accurate Z80 core.
+- Very accurate Z80 core.
-- Mapper support: SEGA, Codemasters, and ROM only cartridges.
+- Multi-Mapper support: SEGA, Codemasters, and ROM only cartridges.
 - External RAM support with save files.
-- Multi region: NTSC-JAP, NTSC-USA, PAL-EUR.
+- Automatic region detection: NTSC-JAP, NTSC-USA, PAL-EUR.
+- SMS2 only 224 mode support.
 - Internal database for rom detection.
 - Integrated disassembler.
 It can dump the full disassembled memory to a text file or access it in real time.
 - Compressed rom support (ZIP deflate).